firzad/COMP6771-Word-Ladder/README.md

 ## Understanding a word ladder implementation

-Finding a word-ladder is a specific instance of a [shortest-path problem][ssp], where the challenge is to find the shortest path from a starting position to a goal.
+Finding a word ladder is a specific instance of a [shortest-path problem][ssp], where the challenge is to find the shortest path from a starting position to a goal.
 Shortest-path problems come up in a variety of situations, such as packet routing, robot motion planning, social networks, and studying gene mutations.
 One approach for finding a shortest path is the classic breadth-first search algorithm.
 A breadth-first search searches outward from the start in a radial fashion, until it hits the goal.
-For our word-ladder, this means examining those ladders that represent one hop from the start.
+For our word ladder, this means examining those ladders that represent one hop from the start.
 A “hop” is a change in letter.
 One “hop” from the start means one changed letter, two “hops” means two changes in letters, and so on.
 It’s possible for the same position to change letters across multiple non-adjacent hops.
 If any of these reach the destination, we’re done.
 If not, the